koji-project/koji/docs/source/server_howto.rst

 /etc/kojid/kojid.conf
 ^^^^^^^^^^^^^^^^^^^^^

-If you are using SSL, these settings need to be edited to point to the certificates you generated at the beginning of the setup process.
+If you are using SSL, edit these settings to point to the certificates you generated at the beginning of the setup process.

 ::